David2M/Injector/README.md

 2. Delegating object creation to factories.
 3. Dealing with multiple instances of the same class.
 4. Calling methods after instantiation.
-5. Mapping interfaces to concrete implementations.
+5. Mapping interfaces and abstract classes to concrete implementations.
+6. Circular dependency detection.
-6. And more.
+7. And more.

 ## Table of Contents ##
 ##### [- Requirements](#requirements) #####